+The New York Credit Union Foundation recently welcomed three new trustees to its board.
 The trustees are responsible for establishing policies to guide the Foundation and generally oversee its operation.